bradchristie/taminations-flutter/assets/c1/replace.md

 ## Replace

-- Dancers can be asked to replace (i.e., substitute) one or more parts of the call (including the remainder of the call) with a different dance action.
-The part to be replaced can be described by its part number (e.g., "the third part") or by its dance action (e.g., "the stars", "the centers trade").
+- Dancers can be asked to replace (or substitute) one or more parts of the call (including the remainder of the call) with a different dance action.
+The part to be replaced can be described by its part number (for example, "the third part") or by its dance action (for example, "the stars", "the centers trade").
 See also,
 But.
 Examples: "Scoot and
-Plenty, Replace the Box Circulates with a Motivate", "Swing the Fractions, Replace the third part with a Split Circulate", "Scoot and Plenty, Replace the Box Circulates with an Explode the Wave and do not finish the Plenty".
+Plenty, Replace the Split Circulates with a Motivate", "Swing the Fractions, Replace the third part with a Split Circulate", "Scoot and Plenty, Replace the Box Circulates with an Explode the Wave and do not finish the Plenty".